dyangcoding/JointElementInspector/README.md

 Prototype jointElementInspector.

 ###### **Introduction**
-this prototype process PLM XML File and display inspector header data und product Structure.
+this prototype process PLM XML File to display inspector header data und product Structure.
 There are also some data which related to the PLM XML would be loaded:

 * loading STL File through THREEJS